 Eric Broadley chose to forge a bond with BMS Scuderia Italia instead, which had previously run Dallara chassis.
 However, the resulting T93/30 turned out to be an irredeemably terrible design.
 With seven failures to qualify, eleven retirements and a best finish of seventh, just outside the points, the car performed so abysmally it took the entire team down with it.

-As a bankrupt BMS Scuderia Italia merged with fellow Italian backmarkers Minardi, Lola was once again without a partner.
+As a bankrupt BMS Scuderia Italia merged with fellow Italian backmarkers Minardi, Lola was once again left without a partner.
 Fed up with screwing together chassis for penniless F1-hopefuls, Eric Broadley decided to go at it alone once more.

 In order to avoid the woes experienced with the T93/30, Broadley chose to test the new car extensively, hoping the improve it along the way.
 The BMS Scuderia debacle was a major financial hit to the company, as even the formerly lucrative Formula 3000 business was under threat by rivals Reynard.
 With very little money floating around, the new machine had to be good enough to attract a major sponsor, otherwise it was dead on arrival.